-Kassidy Gaines enters his first year as an intercollegiate coach with the Beavers in 2017.
+Kassidy Gaines enters his second year as an intercollegiate coach with the Beavers in 2018.
 Gaines, a former minor league prospect, joins BSU after competing in the United Shore Professional Baseball League (USPBL) during the 2016 season.
-Gaines, a Twin Falls, Idaho native, will join the Beavers with focus on pitchers and catchers.
+Gaines, a Twin Falls, Idaho native, has main responsibility on pitchers and catchers.

 In 2016, Gaines finished his first full season of minor-league baseball under his belt with the Utica Unicorns of the USPBL.
 He was among a league leader in several categories including finishing second in innings pitched (60.2) and second in wins (5), and he helped defeat the Birmingham-Bloomfield Beavers 5-0 to claim the USPBL championship.
 Gaines also had a short stint with the Lincoln Saltdogs of the American Association in 2015 and with the Florence Freedom of the Frontier League prior to his season in the USPBL.

 Gaines served as an as assistant coach for the Aberdeen, S.D., American Legion team in 2015, taking over the responsibilities of renovating the pitching staff for the Smitty’s, which included a significant drop in a team ERA from 9.6 in the prior season to a 6.12 ERA in the summer of 2015 season, and the first appearance at the South Dakota State American Legion Statement since winning the championship in 2009.